conceptofmind/PaLM-rlhf-jax/README.md

 <img src="./palm.gif" width="450px"></img>

+## PaLM + RLHF - JAX (WIP)
+Implementation of the Transformer architecture from <a href="https://ai.googleblog.com/2022/04/pathways-language-model-palm-scaling-to.html">PaLM - Scaling Language Modeling with Pathways</a> - in Jax with RLHF (Reinforcement Learning with Human Feedback).
+Using the [Flax](https://github.com/google/flax) framework.

 ## Acknowledgement:
 Built in collaboration with [Phil 'Lucidrains' Wang](https://github.com/lucidrains).
 Please check out his [open-source implementations](https://github.com/lucidrains) of multiple different transformer architectures and [support](https://github.com/sponsors/lucidrains) his work.

-## PaLM + RLHF - JAX (WIP)
-Implementation of the Transformer architecture from <a href="https://ai.googleblog.com/2022/04/pathways-language-model-palm-scaling-to.html">PaLM - Scaling Language Modeling with Pathways</a> - in Jax with RLHF.
-Using the [Flax](https://github.com/google/flax) framework.

 ### Looking for Data Engineers familiar with JAX and training on TPUs

+## FAQ

+- Does this contain a model for inference?

+There is no trained model.
+I am part of the TRC program so I will be looking into training a small model.

+## Community

+<a href="https://carper.ai/">CarperAI</a> had been working on <a href="https://github.com/CarperAI/trlx">an RLHF framework</a> for large language models for many months prior to the release of ChatGPT.

 ## Usage